-Warning: This post is based on my personal opinions and is sure to ruffle a few feathers, please proceed with caution!
+Warning: This post is based on my personal opinions and is sure to ruffle a few feathers; please proceed with caution!

-My parents raised me knowing that God has a purpose for my life and a path that I will walk on.
-They also taught me that God would provide me with a husband, but they didn’t make it the center goal for my life.
+My parents raised me knowing that God has a purpose for my life and a path I will walk on.
+They also taught me that God would provide me with a husband, but they didn’t make it the central goal for my life.
 In fact, my parents barely brought up marriage with me until this year!
 It was always a subject that was around, just never spoken.

-Of course, my mom has taught me how to keep a home, cook, clean, etc. but it was never meant to be like, “You need to learn this so you will be ready for marriage.”
+Of course, my mom has taught me how to keep a home, cook, clean, etc., but it was never meant to be like, “You need to learn this so you will be ready for marriage.”
 It was more about learning life lessons to help me when I go off and live independently and be independent rather than stay dependent.
 My parents strove to teach me the essentials so that I would be able to manage in life if anything ever happened to them or myself.
 My dad taught me about people and media, and my mom taught me the art of not burning the house down when turning the stove on.
-All these lessons prepared me for managing our Detox House for three months, staying at my grandparent’s house to look after their puppy while they went on holiday, and for the times when I am traveling alone.
+All these lessons prepared me for managing our Detox House for three months, staying at my grandparent’s house to look after their puppy while they went on holiday, and for all the times I have traveled alone.

 Now, I’m not insinuating that women are better than men; but I’m also not saying that men are better than women.
 Each gender was created to complete specific tasks, we might look alike, but our brains are wired differently.
 However, I don’t think that this means that only men should be the ones to work while the women stay home to raise the kids and keep the house nice… For example, what happens if a man abandons his family, what should the woman do then?
 She certainly can’t just stay home while her children starve without food, and living off her parents isn’t always the best idea.

 Money runs this world.
 Everything costs something, and in this day and age, that means that we can’t just sit around and wait for our husbands to rake in the cash because sometimes that isn’t enough.